koole/gatsby-plugin-hotjar/README.md

-# gatsby-plugin-hotjar
+# gatsby-plugin-hotjar-tracking

 Easily add Hotjar Analytics to your Gatsby site.

 ## Install

-`yarn add gatsby-plugin-hotjar`
+`yarn add gatsby-plugin-hotjar-tracking`

 ## How to use